 The recognition period for the measurement of inflows and outflows of resources due to liabilities, based on the average expected remaining service lives of all employees, changed from five years to four years, beginning in 2016.
-This page was left blank intentionally.
+In 2019, this recognition period changed from four years to three years.